ssshivangi/abn-assignment/readme.md

-# UI testing using selenium cucumber BDD
+# UI testing using Selenium Cucumber BDD
 This project is a plan project with Cucumber framework to automate Web application.

-- Automation of ABN amro web application with selenium BDD
+- Automation of ABN Amro web application with Selenium BDD

-- This also includes the cucumber reporting.
+- This also includes the cucumber reporting

 ## Project Setup